FlavScents AInsights Entry for Serenolide (CAS: 477218-42-1)

 - Other Identifiers: Not available

-- Functional Groups and Structure–Odor Relevance: Serenolide is a lactone, which is a cyclic ester.
-Lactones are known for their creamy, coconut-like odors, which can contribute to the material's sensory profile.
+- Functional Groups and Structure–Odor Relevance: Serenolide is a macrocyclic lactone, which is a class of compounds known for their musky odors.
+The presence of the lactone ring is crucial for its olfactory properties, contributing to its characteristic scent profile.

 Citation hooks: FlavScents; PubChem; FEMA